giovanni-cutri/userbars-downloader/README.md

-# userbars-downloader
+# userbars-be

-This script downloads every userbar from the website *www.userbars.be* and generates a JSON file with the metadata associated to it.
+The *userbars-be.py* file downloads every userbar from the website *www.userbars.be* and generates a JSON file with the metadata associated to it.

 More specifically, it saves the following information:
 - **Userbar unique number**